formbricks/store/SECURITY.md

 ---

-Thank you for helping keep Formbricks Store and our users safe!
+Thank you for helping keep Formbricks Hub and our users safe!